Multiorder topological superfluid phase transitions in a two-dimensional optical superlattice: Lattice Model

 Here $U$ denotes the interaction strength.
-The minus sign yields the interaction that we focus on is attractive.
+The minus sign makes the interaction that we focus on attractive.
 In cold atoms, this gives rise to the superfluid state, in which atoms form Cooper pairs in the same way as electrons do in superconductors of solids.